Chousei coal mine skeletal remains salvage project

 On October 29, we conducted a dive from the pier closer to shore(called shore pier), and on October 30, from the entrance of the mine.

-In the previous survey we used an open circuit for simplicity, but this time we used a closed circuit to reduce the risk of collapse because of the high possibility of getting more inside the mine.
+In the previous exploration we used an open circuit for simplicity, but this time we used a closed circuit to reduce the risk of collapse because of the high possibility of getting more inside the mine.

 This is because it is assumed that the breathing bubbles will contribute to the collapse, and in the long term, the oxygen in the exhaled air will degrade the tunnel frames.

-According to a survey conducted in the 1980s, there is a history of being able to descend to the very bottom because there was little piping or other obstructions inside the shore pier, so there was hope that it would be possible to enter the interior of the mine from shore pier in addition to the entrance of the mine.
+According to a exploration conducted in the 1980s, there is a history of being able to descend to the very bottom because there was little piping or other obstructions inside the shore pier, so there was hope that it would be possible to enter the interior of the mine from shore pier in addition to the entrance of the mine.

 Prepare the equipment